-I bought my wife and I a pack of headlamps a few years ago and my wife wondered if we would ever need them.
+I bought a pack of headlamps for my wife and me a few years ago, and my wife wondered if we would ever need them.

 Even though we have lights in and outside the RV, it’s easier just to put on a headlamp and step outside and get light wherever you’re looking.
 A simple gift, but a convenient one.